15 Great Tips for Learning English Quickly and Easily

 If that sounds like a lot of hours, that’s because it is!
 So, start putting in the hours as soon as you can.

-If you’re struggling with listening skills, you can start with a general overview about listening resources available online, then move on to podcasts or audiobooks.
+If you’re struggling with listening skills, you can start with a general overview of listening resources available online, then move on to podcasts or audiobooks.
 If you prefer to add in a visual aspect, look into movies and TV shows that will help you improve your listening comprehension.

 Pronunciation and speaking are a bit more difficult to practice if you don’t have a native speaker to talk with, but they’re not impossible to improve.
 Begin with general speaking practice strategies, some of which you can use even without a partner, then learn more about websites that give online speaking opportunities.
 Then read some posts about improving your pronunciation.